 Source: DIPB (No need to change the above sections)

-How does a Business Plan / Business Expansion Plan helps in support of the SBS and 457 visa application
+How does a Business Plan / BEP helps in support of the SBS and 457 visa application

 As mentioned above, applicants for sponsorship must be employers who are lawfully operating a business, regardless of whether that business is in or outside of Australia.
 Australian businesses should demonstrate that they are legally established by providing evidence of their business which includes the followings: